How to Build a DIY Full-Size Loft Bed with Ladder

 Material List

-- Available with purchase of PDF plans.
+• Available with the purchase of PDF plans.

 Note: Lumber dimensions are listed as nominal size.
 See lumber sizes for actual dimensions vs nominal.

-Disclosure: Some of the links on this page as well as links in “tools for this project” and “material list” sections are affiliate links.
+Disclosure: Some of the links on this page, as well as links in “tools for this project” and “material list” sections, are affiliate links.

 Dimensions